simple-statistics/simple-statistics/API.md

 does not change the input value.
 If the length of `sample` is not divisible by `chunkSize`, the last array will be shorter than the rest.

+### .shuffle(sample)

+Given a `sample` array (with any type of contents), return a random permutation of that array, using the [Fisher-Yates shuffle](http://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) algorithm.

+### .shuffle_in_place(sample)

+Given a `sample` array (with any type of contents), return a random permutation of that array, using the [Fisher-Yates shuffle](http://en.wikipedia.org/wiki/Fisher%E2%80%93Yates_shuffle) algorithm.

+This changes the input array in-place, as well as returns it - unlike `.shuffle()`, it does not create a shallow copy of the array.

 ### .quantile_sorted(sample, p)

 Does a [quantile](http://en.wikipedia.org/wiki/Quantile) of a dataset `sample`,